 About Me

-I’m a PhD candidate in sociology at The Ohio State University and research associate at the John Glenn College of Public Affairs.
-My research focuses on the causes and consequences of rising economic inequality and insecurity for individuals, families, and communities.
-Much of my work work brings a political economy, demographic, and/or spatial lens to research on inequality, poverty, and mobility.
-I’m especially interested in how inequalities accumulate over the life course and across different market contexts, as well as the potential for social institutions and social policies to ameliorate them.
-You can learn more about my current research projects below.
+I’m a Postdoctoral Scholar at the Institute for Research on Poverty at the University of Wisconsin–Madison.
+My research focuses on the causes and consequences of economic inequality and financial insecurity for individuals, families, and communities.
+Much of my work brings a political economy, demographic, and/or spatial lens to questions related to inequality, poverty, and mobility.
+I’m especially interested in how inequalities accumulate over the life course and across different market contexts, as well as the potential for social institutions and social policies to ameliorate inequalities.
+You can learn more about some of my recent and ongoing research projects below.

-Prior to arriving at Ohio State, I received BAs in sociology and economics from Hobart and William Smith Colleges.
+Prior to arriving at the University of Wisconsin–Madison, I received my PhD in sociology from Ohio State University.
+My undergraduate degrees are from Hobart and William Smith Colleges in Geneva, NY.

 Interests